sabinach/a4-ludwig-subathon/README.md

 ### Overview

 THE SUBATHON HAS OFFICIALLY ENDED.
 CONGRATS LUDWIG!!!!!!
 - It's been a wild ride!
-I hope this visualization is interesting for both Ludwig and fellow Ludwig fans out there :)
+To fellow Ludwig fans out there, I hope you find this visualization interesting.
+I had a blast making it :)

 Subathon Dates:
 - START: March 14, 2021 @ 2:00pm PST (5:00pm EST)